trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - The maximum page size created by the Parquet writer.
       - ``1MB``
     * - ``parquet_writer_batch_size``
-      - Maximum number of rows processed by the parquet writer in a batch.
+      - Maximum number of rows processed by the Parquet writer in a batch.
       - ``10000``

 .. _delta-lake-type-mapping: